fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Friday
-- Popkin, Chapter 6: From Objectivity to the "Culture Wars", 148--170.
+- Popkin, Chapter 6: From Objectivity to the "Culture Wars", 148--170 (from section titled "Women's History..." to end of chapter).

 {% include alert.html class='danger' title='Reading Summary' text="
 Same thing as Wednesday (but for today's assignment, obviously).